Basti-an/vscode-theme-phnx-retro/README.md

 # 'Phnx Retro' VSCode Theme

-This is my personal VSCode theme, based on the [Colorsublime's](https://github.com/Colorsublime/Colorsublime-Themes) ["Birds of Paradise" theme](https://github.com/Colorsublime/Colorsublime-Themes/blob/master/themes/Birds_of_Paradise.tmTheme) and adapted for my personal use.
+This is my personal VSCode theme, largely based on [Colorsublime's](https://github.com/Colorsublime/Colorsublime-Themes) ["Birds of Paradise" theme](https://github.com/Colorsublime/Colorsublime-Themes/blob/master/themes/Birds_of_Paradise.tmTheme) by Michael Sheets and adapted for my personal use.

 ## Install